radargun/radargun/docs/stages/cache.md

 > converter-class (**optional**) - Full class name of the converter.
 Default is no converter (Map.Entry<K, V> is returned).
 > converter-param (**optional**) - Parameter for the converter (used to resolve its properties).
 No defaults.
 > cycle-time (**optional**) - Intended time between each request.
 Default is 0.
 Change it to greater than 0 in order to have a compensate for CO
+> decrease-duration (**optional**) - You have the possibility to decrease the stage duration in runtime.
+Default zero
 > duration (**optional**) - Benchmark duration.
 You have to set either this or 'totalNumOperations'.
 > exit-on-failure (**optional**) - If true, then the benchmark stops when the stage returns an error.
 If false, then the stages in the current scenario are skipped, and the next scenario starts executing.
 Default is false.
 > fail-on-failed-iteration (**optional**) - Fail the stage if some of the stressors has failed.
 Default is true.